Policies & Procedures

 Students must come prepared to begin or return to school.

-No ripped/torn jeans/no facial piercings, etc. are allowed.
-Parents will also receive a copy of our dress code policy during the enrollment process with more specifics.
 Students must be current on all immunizations and you must have those records when you come to enroll for our school nurses to review.
 Also you must reside in the Sachse HS attendance zone.
 To verify this before beginning the enrollment process, please call 972-414-7450 and choose option 4.

 The following documents are required for enrollment: